Patients Want To Die At Home, But Home Hospice Care Can Be Tough On Families

 "I have said from the beginning that was my intention, that she would be at home through the duration, as long as I was able," John says.

 But what hospice provided wasn't enough help.
-So he's had to drain their retirement accounts to hire Velez, a private caregiver, out-of-pocket.
+So he has had to drain their retirement accounts to hire Velez, a private caregiver, out-of-pocket.

 Hospice agencies usually bring in a hospital bed, an oxygen machine or a wheelchair — whatever equipment is needed.
 Prescriptions show up at the house for pain and anxiety.
 But hands-on help is scarce.